OctopusDeploy/blog/blog/2018-10/selenium/22-the-ticketmonster-test/the-ticketmonster-test.md

 ![](image6.png "width=500")

 Although this scenario of buying tickets is not complex, testing it with WebDriver require a number of techniques that we have implemented in our library so far.
-We click elements like links and buttons, populate text boxes, select items from drop down lists, and interact with elements that are dynamically added to the page.
+We click elements like links and buttons, populate text boxes, select items from drop-down lists, and interact with elements that are dynamically added to the page.

 Here is the test that completes this ticket purchasing scenario with WebDriver: